 Recruit recommended and correctly sized Test Group –

-Always select a group of people who have less experience of using smartphones.
-It is recommended to have diverse opinions from participant groups, as it helps you to develop a better app, that can address the concerns of a diverse userbase.
+Always select a group of people who have less experience in using smartphones.
+It is recommended to have diverse opinions from participant groups, as it helps you to develop a better mobile app, that can address the concerns of a diverse user base.

 It is highly recommended to hire at least five users to perform usability testing for your mobile app.

 While designing the app, always keep your app content straightforward and concise.
 Clear content helps the user to meet their objectives and improves their overall engagement with the app.

 Always avoid copying your mobile app’s content and enhance it based on your application’s requirements.

 Reduce the Steps required to complete an Action –